joseedil/gloss-modeling/README.md

 ## Usage

-We recommend using [Stack](https://docs.haskellstack.org) to manage the package dependencies.
+I recommend using [Stack](https://docs.haskellstack.org) to manage the package dependencies.
 To compile the whole project:

 `stack build`

+should be sufficient.
 Call each example executable code through stack as well:

-`stack exec <code>`
+`stack exec <demo>`

+in which `<demo>` is one of the demos of the following list.

+### List of available demos

+> gloss-preliminaries

+asd